vxcall/Dainsleif/README.md

 **Once you get the `Dainsleif.dll`, you can now inject it to the game with any DLL injector such as [GH injector](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/) :)**

+Needless to say, add `-insecure` flag in your launch option in order to taste this cheat without VAC scan.

 # :rotating_light: TROUBLE SHOOTING

 **Something goes wrong?
 We've prepared [Wiki](https://github.com/s3pt3mb3r/Dainsleif/wiki/Trouble-shooting) for you :sunglasses:**